deanturpin/germs.dev/posts/repairs.md

 # Watch repairs

+## Borgel trench watch 24 9
+Marvin 362, 29.5mm; bezel &#x2300; 30.2mm.
+Bezel measured thrice: 30.17, 30.21, 30.24.
+So I went for a 30.4mm crystal and it was a success.

+- [x] Order 30.4mm crystal
+- [x] Polish silver
+- [x] Replace crystal
+- [ ] Rachet wheel is missing a tooth, still works but might replace from donor for completeness
+- [x] Pusher has come loose during cleaning -- fits in OK anyway
+- [ ] Service
+- [ ] Repair original strap -- see [leather conditioner](https://www.watchobsession.co.uk/blogs/watchobsession-blog/how-to-care-for-leather-watch-strap)

 ## Molnija 3602
 Consolidating two pocket watches.
 After swapping various bits it seems both balances are wobbly.
 So perhaps a dirty balance bridge has broken the good balance?
 Might be a case of cleaning both and building a new one out of the best bits.
 See [Ranfft](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&2&2uswk&Molnia_3602) and [Linux Focus](http://cgi.linuxfocus.org/~guido/molnija-pocket-watch/) for movement details.